terrytaylorbonn/terrytaylorbonn.github.io/2b-UFA.markdown

 **2 HOW THE LLM TF UFA MAKES AGENTIC AI PRACTICAL (FOR LIMITED USE CASES)**

+Without the TF UFA, there would be no agentic AI.
+So **why do you hear nothing about UFAs?**
-Describes how the LLM has extremely useful (seemingly intelligent) functionality that can make its outputs much more likely to be processed by a "deterministic" Python script agent successfully.
-Much of this functionality is based on some very clever training techniques.
-Note: These are UFA approximations, so the agent must be programmed to handle exceptions.
-And **the LLM TF UFA can not be trusted to make decisions critical to safety.**
+- The LLM has extremely useful (seemingly intelligent) functionality that can make its outputs much more likely to be processed by a "deterministic" Python script agent successfully.
+- Much of this functionality is based on some very clever training techniques.
+- These are UFA approximations, so the agent must be programmed to handle exceptions.
+- **The LLM TF UFA can not be trusted to make decisions critical to safety.**

 **3 HOW THE LLM TF UFA GENERATES TOKEN SEQUENCES**